Montana-Media-Arts/MART500/Syllabus.md

 #### Zoom Etiquette

 When attending class via Zoom, you are expected to act similarly to how you would if attending in-person.
-This means;
+This means:

 - Students should plan on having their cameras on so that everyone in the class may engage with them via discussion.
 (The Instructor will inform students when it is appropriate or necessary for cameras to be off.)
-- Students should insure that they attend Zoom-based courses somewhere with a sufficiently fast and larger-enough-bandwidth internet connection so as to facilitate multi-directional video conferencing.
+- Students should ensure that they attend Zoom-based courses somewhere with a sufficiently fast and large-enough-bandwidth internet connection so as to facilitate multi-directional video conferencing.
-- Students should insure that they are presentable visually.
+- Students should ensure that they are presentable visually.
-- Students should insure that their camera background is professional and free from unnecessary visual/audio distractions.
+- Students should ensure that their camera background is professional and free from unnecessary visual/audio distractions.
 - Students should position themselves so that they do not need to constantly move around their space with their camera.
-- Students should insure sufficient lighting for their faces, so that everyone can engage with them.
+- Students should ensure sufficient lighting for their faces, so that everyone can engage with them.
-- Students should insure that the quality of their audio (both microphone and speakers) are sufficient to facilitate high-quality conversation.
+- Students should ensure that the quality of their audio (both microphone and speakers) are sufficient to facilitate high-quality conversation.